s-wheels/classical_cv_cell_segmentation/README.md

 The execution environment would depend on the requirements of the project.
 For training ideally execution would happen on a server or in the cloud with more powerful resources.

-If we wanted to build a pipeline I may utilise an orchestration tool such as Airflow which is an open source and can integrate with most cloud providers.
+If we wanted to build a pipeline I may utilise an orchestration tool such as Airflow which is open source and can integrate with most cloud providers.
 I would use Airflow to manage the following stages:

 1. Data Ingestion.
 2. Data Preprocessing/Transformation.